ParallaxStudiosMC/Parallax2D/README.md

 A lightweight yet powerful 2D game engine for .NET 8.0, designed for developers who want total control and power without the bloat of traditional frameworks.
 Built with C# and the Windows API (Win32) for direct hardware input and GDI+ for flexible rendering, Parallax2D gives you the tools to create anything from simple prototypes to fun games with advanced visual effects.

+* Note!
+As of version v1.0.0, Parallax2D utilizes Windows' default GDI+ Software Rendering, which probides an easier way of downloading the engine since all you need is the DLL and Visual Studio 2022 or 2026, although GDI+ rendering tends to slow down performance.

 ---

 ## Features